GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: If cast at 2nd tier or higher, for each tier beyond minimum, the maximum weight of a weapon which may be produced by the spell is increased by 2 pounds.

-**Critical Failure**: You fail to properly draw the disapating energy of the attack.
+**Critical Failure**: You fail to properly draw the dissipating energy of the attack.
 Instead, for a number of rounds equal to the spell's tier, attacks of that type gain advantage against you.

 #### Return Life